ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 With KMS, all these challenges are addressed and made easy.

 KMS is backed by a [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) (HSM), a specialized computer for generating and storing keys.
 An HSM is designed to be tamper-proof both in the hardware and software layer.
-Somewhere deep in the AWS datacenters is a secure enclave managing master keys for Netflix, banks and our systems.
+Somewhere deep in the AWS datacenters is a secure enclave managing master keys for Netflix, banks, and our systems at Convox.

-Then everything follows as API access to the HSM.
+From there everything follows as API access to the HSM.

 The simplest API call is [Encrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html).
 With this you POST data to the KMS service.
-KMS will the access the HSM to get a secret key, apply [industry-best AES 256 encryption algorithm](http://docs.aws.amazon.com/kms/latest/developerguide/crypto-intro.html),  and return a cyphertext.
+KMS will then access the HSM to get a secret key, apply the [industry-best AES 256 encryption algorithm](http://docs.aws.amazon.com/kms/latest/developerguide/crypto-intro.html),  and return a cyphertext.
 What is truly special is that the key never leaves the KMS service, so there is no chance that we accidentally leak it.

 An API call to [Decrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) reverses the process, taking a cyphertext and decoding it inside the KMS service, again not exposing the key.